mell-o-tron/alpt/README.md

 Then run `./alpt.native your_file`, and it will generate the code for all your snippets (combined by filename) and a LaTeX file containing the docs.
 If the language you specified is supported by `lstlisting`, the listings will have some simple syntax highlighting, some parameters of which can be controlled from your input file.

 ## Notes
+- Do not use the symbol `§` in the LaTeX (just use `\S` for it) and the code snippets.
+If the symbol `§` is part of the syntax of your language, then your language is not supported yet.
+If you need to print that symbol, I'm sure your language of choice has several ways to represent it.
+To save you the search, it's the unicode character `U + 00A7`.
 - I am rather new to Ocaml, so the code for this is quite horrendous.
 Oh well.
 - **Bigger problem**: the executable is huge, probably because of the modules i've used, and I have no idea how to strip it down.
 If any of you has any idea, please let me know.